hazelcast/hazelcast-python-client/docs/serialization.rst

             return CLASS_ID

-A factory definition is register to configuration in order to use the above ``Customer`` class:
+A factory definition is registered to configuration in order to use the above ``Customer`` class:

 .. code-block:: python

     identifiedDataSerializable_factory = {Customer.CLASS_ID: Customer}
     config.serialization_config.add_data_serializable_factory(Customer.FACTORY_ID, identifiedDataSerializable_factory)

-With the above registration you can use your class :
+With the above registration you can use your class:

 .. code-block:: python